-If you read the official map from Carto Tracks (Found Here), the DBBB is a continuous loop and they recommend you head west from Slade until you intersect the route and run the loop counter-clockwise.
-The closest gas stations are off Bert T. Combs Parkway right there in Slade, so I agree with their suggestion; however, in the interest of “ramping up” difficulty while still riding in a loop fashion, I’m going to suggest starting just a little further south.
+The DBBB is a continuous loop around Red River Gorge and surrounding areas.
+For the most advanced riders, you can get on “the byway” by heading west from Slade until you intersect the route and run the loop counter-clockwise.
+However, in the interest of “ramping up” difficulty while still riding in a loop fashion, I’m going to suggest starting just a little further south.
 I have created a map overlay of the DBBB, highlighting the off-road sections with a number and difficulty color code.
 The following descriptions speak specifically to the off-road sections, not the paved portions of the route, and reference the section numbers shown on the map.
-Please keep in mind, my judgement of difficulty is relative to the other sections of the DBBB; depending on what bike you are riding and your level of off-road experience, your opinion regarding the difficulty of these sections may vary.
-In addition to that statement, trail conditions change constantly; I have seen Pumpkin Hollow and Fincastle road in very different states because of season and the changes in recent weather.
+Please keep in mind, my judgment of difficulty is relative to the other sections of the DBBB; depending on what bike you are riding and your level of off-road experience, your opinion regarding the difficulty of these sections may vary.
+In addition to that statement, trail conditions change constantly; I have seen Pumpkin Hollow and Fincastle road in very different states depending on season and recent weather.
 Severe weather, combined with recent jeep traffic, can drastically change the level of difficulty of a given section; please plan accordingly.

 Barker Branch Road (1)